-Abigail Fisher, a 22-year-old White woman hailing from a middle-class suburb, has been afforded a number of class and race based privileges by the sheer virtue of her birth.
-A graduate of Louisiana State University, a talented cellist and currently employed as a financial analyst, that is not to take away from the fruits of her labor throughout her academic and professional careers…but it is worth noting that the advantages of being White, female and class mobile make certain fruits a little easier to grasp.
+It would be foolish to suggest that Abigail Fisher, a 22-year-old White woman hailing from a middle-class suburb, has not been afforded a number of class and race based privileges by the sheer virtue of her birth.
+A graduate of Louisiana State University, she is a cellist and currently employed as a financial analyst.
+And with no disregard for the fruit of her labor of her academic and professional careers, it is worth noting that the advantages of being White, female and class mobile make certain fruits a little easier to grasp.

 Alas, these privileges are not enough for Fisher.
 Despite having graduated from a good college and working in her desired industry in the city of her choosing, she is still resentful of having been denied admission to the University of Texas.
 And while many graduates carry on a degree of bitterness over not having attended their first-choice school, few go so far as to take their gripes to the United States Supreme Court.
 Abigail Fisher has done just that.